 Why you should go: When it comes to the best in nightlife and spas, New York City hits the mark.
 Not to mention, heading to "the city that never sleeps" means you can make every minute count.
 This is the rare place where a late night could mean dancing, dining or shopping.

 If you're looking for a party: A stay at The Standard, High Line, means you'll be sleeping (or not) in one of the Big Apple's nightlife hot spots.
-There's a rooftop bar and club, Le Bain, with a plunge pool on the dance floor, in addition to an outdoor beer garden.
+There's a rooftop club, Le Bain, with a plunge pool on the dance floor, in addition to an outdoor beer garden.
 For a truly unforgettable meal, make a reservation at Lips, the drag queen dinner show (think: big hair, colorful boas and all-around fabulousness).
 There's also Beauty & Essex, a restaurant/lounge that serves up delicious bites as well as free champagne—in the bathroom.
 Head to one of the posh clubs in the Meatpacking District, such as 1 Oak , for some swanky fun alongside A-list celebrities, or stick to rooftop drinks at the Monarch Rooftop Bar & Indoor Lounge for stunning views of the Empire State Building and drinks, bites and fun.